ahmedraad/bunny-stream-ios/README.md

 ## Installation

-BunnyNet Stream SDK can be integrated into your project using Swift Package Manager (SPM).
+Bunny Stream can be integrated into your project using Swift Package Manager (SPM).
 Here's how to add it to your project:

 ### Swift Package Manager